 Controlling Bermuda Grass

 One of the best ways to control Bermuda grass is to maintain a healthy turf where other species can grow and compete with it.
-This involves regular applications of fertilizer that will promote other species and routinely mowing your lawn to keep it in check.
+This involves regular applications of fertilizer that will promote other species and routinely mowing your lawn (see also: 5 Tips to Mow Your Lawn Like a Professional) to keep it in check.

 The ideal height for Bermuda grass is 1-1.5in long and due to its highly aggressive growth, you should aim to mow it twice a week to keep it at this height.
 Regularly manicuring your lawn will help to prevent Bermuda grass from getting out of control and spreading to areas where it is not wanted.